aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ## Running the Guidance

->Note : Please make sure the discovery and target accounts have been added as members to the organization.
+>Note : Please make sure the Discovery and Target AWS accounts have been added as members to the organization.

-Explore our self-guided demo to learn how AWS Transform for VMware Service streamlines your VMware workload modernization.
+Please feel free to explore our self-guided [demo](https://aws.storylane.io/share/qye0se68an9i) to learn how AWS Transform for VMware Service streamlines your VMware workload modernization.
 See how it automates key processes including application discovery, dependency mapping, network translation, wave planning, and server migration—all while optimizing Amazon EC2 instance selection for peak performance:

 https://aws.storylane.io/share/qye0se68an9i

 ## Cleanup

 When you no longer need to use the guidance, you should delete the AWS resources deployed by it in order to prevent ongoing charges for their use.

 In the AWS Management Console, navigate to CloudFormation and locate the 2 guidance stacks deployed.
-Starting with the most recent stack (not including any nested stacks), select the stack and click Delete button:
+Starting with the most recent stack (not including any nested stacks), select the stack and click `Delete` button:

 <p align="center">
 <img src="assets/cleanup_cfn.png" alt="delete stack">